SteeltoeOSS/Documentation/docs/8-security/resource-protection-using-jwt.md

 In addition to the [Quick Start](#2-1-quick-start), other Steeltoe sample applications can help you understand how to use this tool, including:

-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ): A polyglot microservices-based sample showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.
+* `FreddysBBQ`: A polyglot microservices-based sample showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.

 ## Usage in ASP.NET Core